-In April 2018, we released our first extensive impact report.
-Our pioneering work in the Pittsburgh community within our first three years of operations has significantly impacted food insecurity in the populations we serve.
-We look forward to bringing our model to other communities.
+Our pioneering work in the Pittsburgh community has significantly impacted food insecurity among the populations we serve.

 Does food rescue work?

-Our approach to food distribution is grounded in an understanding that the last mile is key to ensuring access.
-We change food access logistics models by breaking norms on where food should be available.
+Our approach to food distribution is grounded in an understanding that the last mile, including removing barriers such as transportation and time, is key to ensuring food access.
+We break the norm on where food should be available.
 In this process, we reach an unprecedented number of people in poverty.